 I hadn’t intended to get pigeonholed into AngularJS, but it happened because for the last three years I’ve worked in a city where there are a lot of government related jobs and a lot of enterprise companies that move slowly and use outdated technologies like AngularJS.
 I also typically found that by the end of the work day, I didn’t have a lot of juice left to teach myself other frameworks.
 As a person who doesn’t just live and breathe my day job, if I was going to code outside of work I wanted it to be coding games or working on creative coding projects with Processing or other generative art technologies (if you’re interested in this, I wrote another blog post about it here).
 I imagine there are other people reading this blog who have that itch to express themselves creatively that feel the same way.

-I don’t want to end on this pessimistic note, because thankfully my hobby projects also help to show prospective employers that I have the ability to teach myself other languages and frameworks, even if they are outside the front end tool set.
-However, I don’t think this issue gets talked about enough.
 There are many articles about breaking into tech and getting that first job.
 It is also true that the next job is always much easier to get than the first.
-Still, its also easy to become complacent once you’ve broken in, because there is a lot less external motivation pushing you to keep learning and breaking new ground.
+Still, it’s also easy to become complacent once you’ve broken in, because there is a lot less external motivation pushing you to keep learning and breaking new ground.
 This complacency is hard to guard against, but guard against it you must, because otherwise you may find yourself stagnating professionally, unmotivated and unhappy.